-This policy template requires leaders, managers and DSLs to adapt the content to include specific local information such as their own named points of contact, as well as their specific procedures and expectations.
-These decisions and details will vary from setting to setting, so this template should be used as a starting framework.
+This policy template requires leaders, managers, and DSLs to adapt the content to include specific local information such as their own named points of contact, as well as their specific procedures and expectations.
+These decisions and details will vary from school to school, so this template should be used as a starting framework.